cozy/cozy-stack/doc/architecture.md

 ensure that an instance is not exceeding its quota, and keeps a trash to recover files recently deleted.

+### Sharing `/sharing`

+Users will want to share things like calendar.
+This service is there for sharing JSON documents between cozy instances, with respect to the access control.

 ### Jobs `/jobs`

 The cozy stack has queues where job descriptions can be put.
 For example, a